mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

   functions so I just keep it as is.

 * `Customize M-Fn bar` (page 4). `M-Fn` bar is useful, but it doesn't do anything by default.
-I set it to control ISO.
-Truth to be told, I almost [always use `Auto-ISO`][exposure] anyway because adjusting it manually is a waste of time and you'll be missing shots.
-Modern cameras can figure out ISO pretty well these days, so you need to think about fewer things when shooting.
+I set it to control AF modes.
 I disable the safety lock, because unlocking it takes time.
-If you accidentally touch it once and tweak ISO, it's not the end of the world, you can bring it back.
+If I accidentally touch it, it's not the end of the world, I can bring it back quickly.

 ## Conclusion